home-assistant/home-assistant.io/source/_integrations/lg_thinq.markdown

 ### Select

-A writable property which has a list of selectable values is represensted as a select platform.
+A writable property which has a list of selectable values is represented as a select platform.

 | Device |Property |
 | ------ |-------- |